Nail Technician Career and Training Information

 In the past, requirements tended to be more informal, and it was common to simply obtain training on the job.
 Today, however, most employers prefer to hire nail techs who have a formal education.

-In addition, it's important to keep in mind that all states except Connecticut require certification through a state-approved (i.e., accredited)program and successfully passing a state licensing exam.
-Licensing exams and requirements vary by state, but nationwide requirements tend to include being at least 18 years of age and having received a high school diploma (or GED equivalent).
+In addition, it's important to keep in mind that all states except Connecticut require certification.
+This requires completing a state-approved (i.e., accredited) program and successfully passing a state licensing exam.
+Licensing exams and requirements vary by state, but requirements tend to include being at least 18 years of age and having a high school diploma (or GED equivalent).

 After successfully passing the exam, you will be awarded certification and will be eligible to work in your state.